tgritsaev/dl-projects/README.md

 Simple pytorch reimplementation just for self-education.

-I can be used for training neural networks, and all layers, activations can be backpropagated.
+It can be used for training neural networks, all layers and activations can be backpropagated.